AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 # Monitor dataflows for destinations in the UI

 In the Adobe Experience Platform user interface, you can monitor the dataflows for your destinations.
-Details for these dataflows runs include.
+Details for these dataflow runs include.

 ## Getting started